Australia election: PM-elect Anthony Albanese vows to end ‘climate wars’

 Labor has set a target of cutting greenhouse gases by 43 per cent by 2030, which business groups support, but environmentalists say it should be nearer 60 to 75 per cent.

 After taking oath on Monday, Mr Albanese is set to fly to Tokyo to attend the Quad summit with leaders of Japan, India and the US.
-He is expected to outline his government’s goals on climate change in the summit.
+He is expected to outline his government’s goals on the climate crisis in the summit.

 “Obviously the Quad leaders meeting is an absolute priority for us,” he told journalists on Sunday.
 “It’s an opportunity for us to send a message that there is a change of government and that there will be a change of policies on things like climate change.